PROCEDURE - ORAL CAVITY

 (Figure729a) (Netter065) (Netter072) (Photo7135)

-Note, in the age group of our donors when they were children it was standard of care in tonsillitis to frequently perform a tonsillectomy.
+Note, in the age group of our donors when they were children it was standard of care in tonsillitis to perform a tonsillectomy.
 Thus, it is likely that in many/most of our donors the bulk or entirety of their palatine tonsils have been removed and only some small mucosal folds (scar tissue) may be present.

-13. Using a blunt probe, identify the extent of the hard palate (bony) located in the anterior roof of the mouth and the soft palate (muscular) located at the posterior roof of the mount.
+16. Using a blunt probe, identify the extent of the hard palate (bony) located in the anterior roof of the mouth and the soft palate (muscular) located at the posterior roof of the mount.

 The centerline of the soft palate ends in a variably sized protrusion of mucosa covered muscle (musculus uvulae) collectively called the uvula.
 The function of the soft palate and uvula are to close off the nasal passages during swallowing.